mouseless/baked/unreleased.md

 ## Features

-- Beta features are available in `baked-recipe-admin` package;
+- Beta features are available in `baked-recipe-admin`;
   - `DataPanel` is introduced where you can lazy load your data within a panel
-    - `Parameters` is added to render input parameters in `icon` templaet of `Panel`
+    - `Parameters` is added to render input parameters in `icon` template of `Panel`
   - `ErrorHandling` plugin is introduced for handling errors and alert or full page error info display